Research in Sciences Summer Program FAQ

 All CIS majors are required to spend at least one summer performing research.
 CIS majors are guaranteed to recieve a fellowship for their first summer research experience and do not need to apply separately.

-CIS majors are paid at the same rate as all fellows and must fulfill all the same requirements.
+CIS majors receive the same payment and credit for their summer research and must fulfill all the same requirements.